 Most of our dogs have had little training.
 Some may be housetrained.
 All will need leash training!
 We can provide training assistance to help our foster dogs become more adoptable.

-The KHS provides all supplies, from litter boxes, to food and blankets/towels.
+The KHS provides all start-up supploes, from litter boxes, to food and blankets.
+If you are able to financially contribute by purchasing food and supplies when you run out, this is wonderful!
+However, it is not required.
 If you run out of anything during your fostering time, you can drop by the shelter and replenish whatever you need.

 It is in the best interest of all animals involved that you keep your fosters separate from your other pets.
 This is the easiest way to keep everybody healthy and stress free.
 In the case of a mother and babies, they need a room of their own without interaction from other animals.